TerabyteTiger/blog-11ty/content/archive/2023-01-25-fixing-global-is-not-defined-vue-3-and-vite.md

 permalink: "{{ libdocConfig.archiveSlug }}/{{date}}-{{page.fileSlug}}/index.html"
 description: "How to fix a `ReferenceError: global is not defined` error when using Vite, Vue 3, and Piana"
 tags:
-    - Vue
+    - vue
-    - Vite
+    - vite
-    - Piana
+    - piana
 ---

 While starting my first full project with [Vite](https://vitejs.dev/) + [Vue 3](https://vuejs.org/) after trying to start using [Pinia](https://pinia.vuejs.org/), I as getting an error: